Tag (game): Gella-Chutt

-Bauchi

-A similar Bengali game, Bauchi, requires the offensive players to hold their breaths so long as they are outside of the home; failing to do so allows the defenders to tag out the offensive players.

 Gollachut

 In Gollachut, one team starts off in the center of a circle, and each of its players attempts to reach an area at the edge of the circle without being tagged by the opponents.

 Surr

 Surr is played by two teams of at least four players, in a field divided by two perpendicular "lines of defense" (lanes) into four quadrants.
 The attacking team gathers in one quadrant, and aims to advance around the other three quadrants without having all of its players tagged out by the defensive team's players, who must remain within the lines of defense.

 Variants requiring equipment

 Some variants of tag use equipment such as balls, paintball guns, or even flashlights to replace tagging by hand.

 Blind man's bluff

-Blind man's bluff, also known as Mr Blind Man or Grounders, is a version of tag in which one player, designated as "it", is blindfolded and attempts to tag the other players, while the other players try to avoid them.
+Blind man's bluff, also known as Mr. Blind Man or Grounders, is a version of tag in which one player, designated as "it", is blindfolded and attempts to tag the other players, while the other players try to avoid them.